ni/nimble/packages/nimble-components/src/anchor/specs/README.md

 ### Blazor integration

-We will create a Blazor wrapper for the anchor.
+We will create Blazor wrappers for the anchor and button-like anchor.
 Judging by the BreadcrumbItem's wrapper, there are no special routing considerations/mechanisms for Blazor.

 ### Additional requirements